 5. In the network settings of the host, to which the ports are forwarded, it is necessary that the IP address of the default gateway is equal to the local IP address of the Keenetic router (by default 192.168.1.1).
 This is the case if you manually specify the network connection settings on the host.
 If the host is a DHCP client, i.e. it automatically receives an IP address, subnet mask, default gateway and DNS addresses, then the default gateway will be equal to the local IP address of the Keenetic router.

 6. Some port forwarding details for Xbox and PS4 game consoles are presented in the article: Using Xbox and PS4 with a Keenetic router.

 7. In the KeeneticOS operating system, NAT logic is implemented under RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
 In particular, by default, the source UDP port changes to any other port than the original one when NAT is being passed.
 This can cause problems with UDP traffic passing through the NAT for some ISPs who are unaware of this RFC.
 In this case, try running commands in the router's command-line interface (CLI):

 system configuration save

-8. If the recommendations above do not help, and for some reason port forwarding will still not work, you can contact our technical support team and attach a self-test file.
-Information on how to do this can be found in the article 'Saving the self-test file'.
+9. If the recommendations above do not help, and for some reason, port forwarding still doesn't work, you can contact our technical support team and attach a self-test file.
+Information on how to do this can be found in the article Saving the self-test file.

 — Remote access to the Keenetic's web interface.
-You can find the information in the article 'KeenDNS service';
+You can find the information in the KeenDNS service article;

-— Remote access to resources (services) of the home network or on Keenetic.
-For example, access to a device with web interface - network drive, webcam, server, or Download Station torrent client interface running in the router.
-This option is described in the article 'An example of remote access to home network resources with KeenDNS'.
+— Remote access to resources (services) of the home network or on the Keenetic router.
+For example, access to a device with a web interface - network drive, webcam, server, or Transmission torrent client interface running in the router.
+This option is described in the article An example of remote access to home network resources with KeenDNS.